The next Mathematical Olympiad for Girls will take place in late 2017.

 MOG is a competition aimed at girls in Year 11 and above (England and Wales), S4 and above (Scotland) and Year 12 and above (Northern Ireland).
 Younger entrants are allowed at the discretion of their school.

-MOG lasts two and a half hours and consists of five involved mathematical problems for which full written solutions are required.
+MOG lasts two and a half hours and consists of five complex mathematical problems for which full written solutions are required.
+The maximum possible score is 50.
 Download past papers and sample solutions.

 We hope through MOG to encourage and inspire as many girls as possible to get involved in advanced mathematical problem solving.
 However some students can be discouraged from taking part in subsequent activities if they have a negative experience through sitting an Olympiad paper when they are not ready for it.